 - Several green parks and gardens.

-- Sulphur baths complex where you get cabins with: hammam style bath with hot spring water, pool with hot water, decent scrub and massage.
-Affordable prices.
+- Sulphur baths (where you can get a hammam style bath with hot spring water, along with an afforable scrub & massage).

 - Bars and restaurants.
-However, be aware that many are overpriced, relative to other parts of the city.
+However, be aware that many are overpriced, compared to other parts of the city.

 - High price/poor quality of accommodation can be the case – you’ll need to shop around more than in other districts.